NBKRedSpy/QM_PityUnlock/SteamReadMe.txt

 [tr]
 [td]Always
 [/td]
-[td]Every spawned merc/class chip will types that have not been unlocked.
+[td]Every spawned chip will be types that have not been discovered.
 [/td]
 [/tr]
 [tr]
 [td]Hard
 [/td]
-[td]Every X times an already unlocked item is spawned, the spawn is guaranteed to not be unlocked [/td]
+[td]Every X times an already discovered item is spawned, the next spawn is guaranteed to be undiscovered.
+[/td]
 [/tr]
 [tr]
 [td]Percentage
 [/td]
-[td]Increases chance of not unlocked spawn based on how many dupes have been rolled.
-For example, if set to .10, three duplicate rolls would cause the next roll to have a 30% chance to spawn item that is not unlocked
+[td]Increases chance of an undiscovered chip to spawn based on how many duplicates have been rolled.
+For example, if set to .10, three duplicate rolls would cause the next roll to have a 30% chance to spawn an item that is not discovered.
 [/td]
 [/tr]
 [/table]